jouni/j-elements/docs/pages/research/other.md

 TODO: actually, using ::part will override any shadow DOM styles, so this point is moot if we package styles inside shadow DOM (though, which I'm arguing against at the moment).

-### Proposal: use :where() in built-in selectors
+### Proposal: use CSS cascale layers
-The previous proposal for less elaborate visual styling/effects will help, but in addition, the built-in component selectors should use `:where()` extensively to reduce selector specificity and make overriding styles that much easier.
+The previous proposal for less elaborate visual styling/effects will help, but in addition, we should use `@layer` to reduce selector specificity and make overriding styles that much easier.
 -->

 ## Baseline alignment "hack"